 What is Sierra CAMP?

-Sierra CAMP Objectives
+Sierra CAMP Vision & Objectives

-- Convenes Sierra stakeholders to discuss and vet policy issues
+Convene Sierra stakeholders to discuss and vet policy issues

-- Catalyzes on-the-ground climate demonstration projects in the region.
+Catalyze on-the-ground climate demonstration projects in the region.

 The partnership region spans from Sequoia and Kings Canyon National Parks in the south all the way north to the Oregon border and southern section of the Cascade mountain range, and from the Sierra foothills to the Nevada border.
 This is the Sierra Nevada Conservancy boundary plus the California Tahoe Conservancy boundary (links).